course-details-portlet

 Course materials

 EENS1100 Lecture Notes by Stephen A. Nelson.
 Document on soils.
+PowerPoint presentations from the lectures.
 Selected parts of The Making of a Land - Geology of Norway, by Ramberg et al. Geologic maps and internet pages at NGU.no.
-Lectures and notes posted on Blackboard.
+Lectures and notes are posted in Canvas.

 Credit reductions